First Ascent of the Tower of the Winds

 I nodded and smiled.
-I had never said a word about taking our guests up there.
-In one day a useless hunk of granite had gone from being in the way of everything, to being the center of everything.
-For the first time in Checho’s life, the past, present and future were one.
+I had never said a word to him about taking our guests up there.
+In a single day, a useless chunk of granite had gone from being in the way of everything, to being the center of everything.
+It was perhaps the first time in Checho’s life, that the past, present and future were one.

 NOTE: In August of 2002, our dear friend, Checho Berrera passed away at the age of 38.
 The Earth River staff and guests who knew him will remember Checho as a kind, gentle soul and a gracious host who made everything work so smoothly at Campo Casa Piedra.
-We will never forget his wonderful adventurous spirit.
+We will never forget his wonderful adventurous spirit and smile.

 Back to Guides